Medical Services hours

 Promoting wellness on campus

+Medical Providers are here to help and are available through in person and Telehealth options.
+Telehealth options are strongly encouraged for all continuing and routine care.
 We provide a wide array of medical services and resources to the entire University community.
 Our comprehensive spectrum of care includes:

 - Campus Flu Shot Clinics

 What you can do before your first visit Accordion Closed

 Sign-in to our online service to schedule an appointment.
 Once you are logged in, you can also:

 - Complete your health history

 - Send and receive secure messages